manen/signals/roadmap.md

 like raylib has pressed, down, released and up \
 and we should probably build our own version of that cause pressed and released straightup don't work on the web

+and for some fucking reason the mouse x and y were locked to 640 by 480??? i have no clue why that makes any sense

 i'll save the web experiment in the branch `web-experiment` just in case

 ### backburner